 How white will my teeth get?

 Your results will vary widely based on a number of factors, including the types of stains you have on your teeth, what type of whitening treatment you receive, and the natural color of your teeth.
 During your consultation, our dentist will be happy to give you an idea of what you might expect from your whitening treatment, as well as an estimate of how many treatments you may need in order to achieve your desired results.
 It is important that you have realistic expectations of your whitening treatments before you begin, or you may end up disappointed.

 Are there any risks to teeth whitening treatments?

 Teeth whitening treatments are one of the least risky cosmetic dentistry procedures you can receive in our office.
 However, there are some things that you may want to consider before opting for a teeth whitening treatment.
-For example, in some patients, the teeth can temporarily become sensitive to touch, pressure, and temperature after an in-office whitening treatment due to the concentration of peroxide in the gel.
+In some patients, teeth can temporarily become sensitive to touch, pressure, and temperature after an in-office whitening treatment.
+This is due to the concentration of peroxide in the gel.

-Patients are more likely to experience increased tooth sensitivity if they are suffering from receding gums, or if they have cracked or damaged teeth.
+Patients are more likely to experience increased tooth sensitivity if they are suffering from receding gums.
+Sensitivity can increase if they have cracked or damaged teeth.
 If you have any faulty dental restorations in your mouth you will also be likely to experience increased tooth sensitivity.
 Some studies have shown that patients with red hair may also be more likely to experience this issue.

 In most cases, the sensitivity is mild and will last for no more than a day or two.
 If you already have sensitive teeth, or if you experience increased sensitivity following a regular cleaning, our dentist may recommend that you use a special toothpaste that contains potassium nitrate.
 This will help reduce any increase in sensitivity that you may experience following your teeth whitening treatment.